projectcalico/calico/README.md

 ## Getting started

-If this is your first time trying out Calico, the best way to get started is with the [Getting Started Guide](docs/GettingStarted.md).
+The best way to get started with Calico for the first time is by following the [Getting Started Guide](docs/GettingStarted.md).
 This guide sets up two CoreOS servers and runs Calico to provide networking between guest containers.

-Another great way to get hands-on with Calico is by following one of the following tutorials.
+Another great way to get hands-on with Calico is by following one of our tutorials.
 - [Calico on Amazon](docs/AWS.md)
-  - Run Calico-networked containers on AWS, and expose a simple web service.
 - [Calico on Google Compute Engine](docs/GCE.md)
-  - Run Calico-networked containers on GCE, and expose a simple web service.
 - [Calico on Digital Ocean]
-  - Run Calico-networked containers on DO, and expose a simple web service.
 - [Calico and Docker Swarm](docs/CalicoSwarm.md)
-  - Run Calico-networked containers on a Docker Swarm cluster.

-To build your own binaries, read [Building Binaries](docs/Building.md).

 ## How does it work?